thi-ng/umbrella/packages/oquery/README.md

 ## About

-Datalog-inspired, optimized pattern/predicate query engine for JS objects & arrays.
+Datalog-inspired, optimized pattern/predicate query engine for JS objects & arrays of objects.

+**IMPORTANT: This README is currently somewhat out-of-date and does not yet cover new important features introduced with version 2.2.0 onwards, please consult API docs (and/or source code) to view newly added functions and their usage...**

-This package provides a single higher-order function `defQuery()`, which takes a number of options to configure query behavior and returns an actual query function.
+This package provides a higher-order function `defQuery()`, which takes a number of options to configure query behavior and returns an actual query function.
 This returned function can then be used for pattern matching of objects and arrays of objects.